 There were many weeks of design exercises, exploration, and iterations to follow.

-We mused on bringing in a social aspect.
-What if you could create an account and join a community of people looking to "Get Fit?"
-You could share your story, find and create accountability.
-You could even help others Get Started.
+We mused on a social aspect.
+What if you could join a community of people looking to "Get Fit?"
+You could share your story, find accountability partners, and help others Get Started.

 The idea was